buddhist-uni/buddhist-uni.github.io/_courses/imagery/vossagga.md

 ### Reflection

-I could offer you enlightenment today, but it would cost you your life.
-Would you take it?
+If I could offer you enlightenment today, but it would cost you your life: Would you take it?